Connection-Based Parenting - Part 1

 You’ll learn:

-• What your child’s or teens actions tell us about their emotions
+What your child’s or teen’s actions can teach us about their emotions

-• What to do when your child cries, yells, hits, withdraws, or melts down
+How to bring in some calm when your child cries, yells, hits, withdraws, or melts down

-• How to create cooperation that flows naturally from connection
+How to build cooperation that flows naturally from connection

 Click here to find out more or click the button below to register for our next group.